cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

   unexpectedly fleetwide.
 - Many signals, like `SIGHUP`, `SIGUSR1`, and `SIGUSR2` terminate processes by default if no handler is present.
-- The new `pkill --require-handler` flag (`-H`) only sends signals to processes that have registered handlers for them, preventing such issues.
+- The new `pkill --require-handler` flag (`-H`) and `kill --require-handler` flag only sends signals to processes that have registered handlers for them, preventing such issues.
 - Using `pkill -H -F pidfile` instead of plain `pkill`, `kill` or similar can prevent outages, and turn all hands on deck incidents into something much more contained.